KR1470R/google-meet-visitor/README.md

 ## Run
 Just go to the root directory of the google-meet-visitor and type the command:

-    npm run make # build program, run after every changes you made in projet. npm run start # run visitor, you have not build the project every time if you have already build it.
+    npm run make # build the program, run after every changes you made in the project. npm run start # run the visitor, you have not build the project every time if you have already build it.

 # FAQ
 ## How to get path for ***USER_DATA_DIR***?